mithranm/portfolio/content/projects/01-website-source-code.md

 imageAlt: "Dynamic screenshot of this portfolio website"
 order: 1
 projectUrl: "https://github.com/mithranm/portfolio"
-tags: ["Next.js", "React", "Tailwind CSS", "Portfolio", "Dynamic Screenshot"]
+tags: ["Next.js", "React", "Tailwind CSS", "Portfolio", "Puppeteer"]
 ---

 This portfolio website is built using modern web technologies to be fast, responsive, and easily maintainable.